 This section provides an overview of how OSHA's jurisdiction varies for federal agencies.
-For example, while OSHA's authority to establish requirements and oversee safety and health program implementation only applies to Executive Branch federal agencies, it can offer compliance assistance to all branches of the federal government in the form of Agency Technical Assistance Requests (ATARs), See Section VII.
+For example, while OSHA's authority to establish requirements and oversee safety and health program implementation applies only to executive branch federal agencies, it can offer compliance assistance to all branches of the federal government in the form of Agency Technical Assistance Requests (ATARs).
+See Section VII.